L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 \subsubsection{Time}

 Total computation times (\emph{total}) are split into preparation~(\emph{prep.}) and feedback~(\emph{fdbk.}), the former including all computations that can be performed before sampling the next initial state, the latter, the remaining computations.
+From left to right, the numbers indicate the mean, the 99.9\% quantile, and the maximum computation time.
+All computations for this experiment are performed on a Lenovo ThinkPad~E15~Gen2 using an Intel~i7-1165G7 processor at 2.80GHz.